Ahnaf19/JobSnap/README.md

 To use:

 1. Open a BDJobs job circular link.
-2. Click the JobSnap extension and choose `Download Markdown`.
+2. Click the JobSnap extension and choose `Download from current tab`.

+Or:

+1. Paste a BDJobs job details link into the popup.
+2. Click `Download from URL`.